AbhishekSalian/Video2Images/README.md

 ## Requirements
-- pip install tqdm
-- pip install imageio
-- pip install imageio-ffmpeg
+It will be automatically installed
-- pip install moviepy
+- tqdm, imageio, imageio-ffmpeg, moviepy

 ## Class Object Argument Description
 <table>